 |

-You can submit a standalone job to train the model in DSW, or submit a distributed job to train the model on multiple multi-GPU servers in DLC.
-The training process lasts about 2 hours.
-After the job is run, a model file is exported to the /mnt/workspace/output_megatron_qwen/
+You can pre-train the model in a single DSW instance or submit a distributed training task with multi-GPU servers in the DLC environment.
+The training process takes about two hours.
+After the task succeeds, the model files are saved to the /mnt/workspace/output_megatron_qwen/ directory.

 export WORK_DIR=/mnt/workspace